-My book, Crowdfunding for Filmmakers: The Way to a Successful Film Campaign, is now available for purchase at Michael Wiese Productions!
+My book, Crowdfunding for Filmmakers: The Way to a Successful Film Campaign is now available in its SECOND EDITION, and you can ORDER YOUR COPY at Amazon, Michael Wiese Productions, or where ever else you buy your books.

 A book about crowdfunding?
 Specifically for filmmakers?

-As a crowdfunding success story myself –– raising $6,300 to make my award-winning short film Cerise –– I’ve realized that most filmmakers don’t consider themselves crowdfunders, never mind entrepreneurs, and therefore rarely take the time to research other campaign strategies like I had done.
-Instead, they navigate this brave new landscape blindfolded with only a hope and a dream.
-That’s why Crowdfunding for Filmmakers: The Way to a Successful Film Campaign will be an invaluable tool to ensure a triumphant climax to a rigorous crowdfunding campaign.
+As a recognized thought leader in crowdfunding, as well as a very early crowdfunding success story myself, raising funds back in 2010 to produce my award-winning short film Cerise, I realized then that most filmmakers don’t consider themselves crowdfunders, never mind entrepreneurs, and oftentimes don’t take time to research other campaign strategies like I had done.
+Instead, they try and navigate this bustling landscape blindfolded with only a hope and a dream.
+That’s why Crowdfunding for Filmmakers: The Way to a Successful Film Campaign has proven an indispensable tool that ensures a triumphant climax to a rigorous crowdfunding campaign.

 So what’s the book about?